 SPT is committed to ensuring that governance and internal financial control arrangements are robust, proportionate, and in line with good practice.
 SPT has established a culture of continuous improvement, and is thorough in addressing issues that emerge either through self-assessment, business improvement processes or as part of the external scrutiny process.

-Valerie Davidson Treasurer / Secretary xx xxxx 2017
+Treasurer / Secretary

 Accounting Policies